 Winnetka is a somewhat small village located in the state of Illinois.
-With a population of 12,422 people and three constituent neighborhoods, Winnetka is the 199th largest community in Illinois.
-Winnetka has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 12,490 people and three constituent neighborhoods, Winnetka is the 199th largest community in Illinois.
+Much of the housing stock in Winnetka was built prior to World War II, making it one of the older and more historic villages in the country.

 Winnetka home prices are not only among the most expensive in Illinois, but Winnetka real estate also consistently ranks among the most expensive in America.

-Winnetka is a decidedly white-collar village, with fully 97.74% of the workforce employed in white-collar jobs, well above the national average.
+Winnetka is a decidedly white-collar village, with fully 95.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Winnetka is a village of managers, professionals and sales and office workers.
-There are especially a lot of people living in Winnetka who work in management occupations (23.97%), sales jobs (15.15%) and business and financial occupations (13.65%).
+There are especially a lot of people living in Winnetka who work in management occupations (25.38%), business and financial occupations (14.40%) and sales jobs (13.08%).

 Also of interest is that Winnetka has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.47% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Winnetka, however, is that residents on average have to contend with a long commute, spending on average 34.76 minutes every day commuting to work.
-It is, however, a pedestrian-friendly village.
-Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
-In addition, local public transit is widely used.
+One downside of living in Winnetka, however, is that residents on average have to contend with a long commute, spending on average 35.83 minutes every day commuting to work.
+However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Winnetka is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.